braice/MuMuDVB/doc/README.txt

 To enable SDT rewriting, add `rewrite_sdt=1` to your config file.
 This feature consumes few CPU, since the rewritten SDT is stored in memory and computed only once per channel.

 [NOTE]
-If you don't use full autoconfiguration, SDT rewrite needs the `ts_id` option for each channel to specify the transport stream id, also known as service id.
+If you don't use full autoconfiguration, SDT rewrite needs the `service_id` option for each channel to specify the service id.